Triethylaluminium

 Triethylaluminium is one of the simplest examples of an organoaluminium compound.
-Despite its name it has the formula Al2(C2H5)6 (abbreviated as Al2Et6 or TEA), as it exists as a dimer.
+Despite its name, the compound has the formula Al2(C2H5)6 (abbreviated as Al2Et6 or TEA).
 This colorless liquid is pyrophoric.
 It is an industrially important compound, closely related to trimethylaluminium.

 Structure and bonding

 The structure and bonding in Al2R6 and diborane are analogous (R = alkyl).
 Referring to Al2Me6, the Al-C(terminal) and Al-C(bridging) distances are 1.97 and 2.14 Å, respectively.
 The Al center is tetrahedral.
 The carbon atoms of the bridging ethyl groups are each surrounded by five neighbors: carbon, two hydrogen atoms and two aluminium atoms.
 The ethyl groups interchange readily intramolecularly.
 At higher temperatures, the dimer cracks into monomeric AlEt3.

 Synthesis and reactions

 Triethylaluminium can be formed via several routes.
 The discovery of an efficient route was a significant technological achievement.
-The multistep process uses aluminium metal, hydrogen gas, and ethylene, summarized as follows:
+The multistep process uses aluminium, hydrogen gas, and ethylene, summarized as follows: